Awareness

 Let’s get going…

-Understanding ADHD And Menopause
+Understanding ADHD and menopause

 To create a supportive environment, you need to understand the complications of experiencing menopause while living with ADHD.

-ADHD
+ADHD in women

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurocognitive condition that presents in three primary ways: